DataDog/documentation/content/en/watchdog/_index.md

 When Watchdog detects an irregularity in an APM metric, the pink Watchdog binoculars icon appears next to the impacted service in the [APM Service Catalog][12].

-{{< img src="watchdog/service_list.png" alt="Screenshot of the APM services list page, showing 5 services.
+{{< img src="watchdog/service_list.png" alt="Screenshot of the Service Catalog, showing 5 services.
 A pink binoculars icon follows the name of the web-store service." style="width:75%;" >}}

 You can see greater detail about a metric anomaly by navigating to the [Service page][13].
 On the top of the page is the Watchdog Insights box.
 Watchdog Insights helps you discover tag values that are associated with anomalous behaviors, such as higher error rate or latency.